-Regular exercise helps to keep your bowel movements regular.
+Regular exercise helps to keep your bowel working normally.

 Side effects from your cancer and its treatment can make it difficult to exercise.
-You may feel that you don’t have the energy for it.
-But a little is better than none.
+You might feel that you don’t have the energy for it.
+But a little exercise is better than none.